A day at Priscilla's Cottage

 Priscilla's Cottage is an Adult Daycare founded in 2014.
 We come from a background of care giving and our mission statement is to be there for you when you need us.
 Our hours are as flexible as can be, come for an hour or stay for a day, we'll work with your schedule because we know how hectic it can be.

-We have Covid-19 safety protocols in place (check them out here!), so your loved ones will be as safe as they possible could be while they're in our care.
+We have COVID-19 safety protocols in place (check them out here!), so your loved ones will be as safe as they possible could be while they're in our care.
 Their safety and comfort are our top priorities!

 We will be social distancing, which means we will be taking on a limited number of clients everyday.
 So be sure to contact us ASAP!
+Give us a call or write us an email to reserve a spot or schedule a tour.

 Also, we will be taking Medicaid clients very soon!
 Stay tuned for updates!